afcomesana/NETremor-Dashboard/readme.md

 `utils.send_mail()` uses local SMTP on `localhost`.

 The dashboard uses this for verification email delivery.
 The separate `mailproxy/` endpoint provides a machine-callable wrapper around the same functionality.

-## Manual data assessment helper

-`assess-data.py` is a useful research utility.
-It scans a continuous record's CSV files and reports:

-- gaps greater than 1000 ms
-- unordered timestamps

-This tells us the developers were actively concerned with signal integrity, not just storage.

-That fits the overall philosophy of the repository.

----

-## What This Project Enables In A Larger Activity-Recognition Stack

-If you were building a full activity classification or daily-activity prediction platform, this repository would sit naturally in front of the model training and inference layers.

-### It already solves the "dataset engineering" problem

-Many activity-recognition efforts fail to scale because the team never builds a robust data model.
-Here, much of that foundational work is already done:

-- subjects are normalized,
-- sessions are modeled,
-- files are typed by sensor,
-- labels are queryable,
-- timestamps are managed,
-- and exports are available.

-### It could feed classical ML pipelines

-Examples:

-- sliding-window statistical features from raw `.imu` data
-- dominant-frequency features from `.tr` files
-- task-conditioned feature extraction for supervised models
-- continuous interval extraction for sequence models

-### It could feed deep learning pipelines

-Examples:

-- fixed-size windows sampled from `Datafile_task_rel` intervals
-- multimodal accelerometer + gyroscope fusion
-- self-supervised pretraining on continuous streams
-- weakly supervised models using task/position interval annotations

-### It helps with labeling, not only storage

-The presence of `Task`, `Position`, and temporal relation tables means this system is already thinking in terms of structured annotations, which is exactly what a serious modeling workflow needs.

----

-## Current Implementation Notes And Caveats

-This README describes the repository as it exists in code, but a few practical notes are worth keeping in mind.

-### 1. The strongest implemented path is the continuous-record workflow

-That includes:

-- upload,
-- overlap trimming,
-- CSV sorting,
-- IMU conversion,
-- tremor derivation,
-- on-demand plotting,
-- and export.

-Ambulatory support exists in models, backend helpers, and partial frontend code, but some of its template wiring appears incomplete.

-### 2. Migrations are not committed

-The repository contains `migrations/__init__.py` files, but no concrete migration history.
-So the schema is defined clearly in models, but reproducible database bootstrap would require generating migrations.

-### 3. Environment configuration is only partially externalized

-API keys are loaded from environment variables, but database credentials and Django secret material are hard-coded in `settings.py`.
-For a production or collaborative deployment, those should be moved to environment configuration.

-### 4. This repo is mostly a platform layer, not the final predictive model

-Its value is real and substantial, but it lives mainly in:

-- data curation,
-- preprocessing,
-- storage design,
-- derived feature generation,
-- and exploratory visualization.

-That is often the right architecture boundary for a research dashboard.

 ---